Bilinear MLPs enable weight-based mechanistic interpretability: Image classification: interpreting visual features

 \section{Image classification: interpreting visual features}

 We consider models trained on the MNIST dataset of handwritten digits and the Fashion-MNIST dataset of clothing images.
-This is a semi-controlled environment that allows us to evaluate the interpretability of eigenvectors on a nontrivial task.
+This is a semi-controlled environment that allows us to evaluate the interpretability of eigenvectors computed using the methods in \autoref{sub:decomposition}.
 This section analyses a shallow feedforward network (FFN) consisting of an embedding projection, a bilinear layer, and a classification head; see \autoref{app:setup} for details.

 First, we qualitatively survey the eigenvectors and highlight the importance of regularization in feature quality.
 Second, we consider the consistency of eigenvectors across training runs and sizes.
 Third, we turn toward an algorithmic task on MNIST, where we compare the ground truth with the extracted eigenvectors.
 Lastly, we use these eigenvectors to construct adversarial examples, demonstrating their causal importance.